What Is the 9-Month Sleep Regression and What to Do About It

 Share

 Nine months old.
 An age of babbling, pointing, laughing, playing peek-a-boo, and overall cuteness.
 It’s not all adorable fat rolls and toothless grins, though.
 Your 9-month-old baby is undergoing an explosion in development, which can sometimes lead to sleep regression.
-If your baby’s sleep has suddenly gone haywire and you’re starting to believe sleepless nights are your new normal, this article is for you.
+If your baby’s sleep has suddenly gone haywire, and you’re starting to believe sleepless nights are your new normal, this article is for you.

 What You Should Know About Sleep Regressions

 Sleep regressions are temporary disruptions in sleep due to bursts in cognitive or physical development.
-Think of it like this: whenever your baby is going through a developmental leap or working on a new milestone like standing, another part of their development regresses.
-Similar to two steps forward and one step back.
+Think of it like this: whenever your baby is going through a developmental leap or working on a new milestone, like standing, another part of their development regresses, similar to two steps forward and one step back.

-Signs of the 9 Month Sleep Regression
+3 Signs of the 9-Month Sleep Regression

 If your little one was on a good (enough) sleep routine, then suddenly, they’re fighting bedtime, refusing to nap, or waking at all hours of the night, a regression is the most likely culprit.

 Sleep regressions can last up to two weeks.
 Yes, I know this sounds like an eternity to a sleep-deprived parent.
 Focusing on the new (adorable) skills your baby is mastering can help relieve any frustration you’re feeling.
-And see my survival tips below for specific ways to help your baby sleep well during this phase.
+See my survival tips below for specific ways to help your baby sleep well during this phase.

 Surviving a sleep regression can feel like an impossible task at times.
 It’s tough to hear your baby cry and see them struggle to sleep both day and night.
 Here are some things you can do to help your baby relax and sleep better during this restless time.

-Tip #1: Start a relaxing bedtime routine.
+Tip #1: Start a Relaxing Bedtime Routine

 All of these things are true.
 Your baby is overwhelmed, but it won’t last forever.
 And soon enough, they’ll be past this milestone, and you’ll be so proud of them!
-So don’t worry, mama, it really will be over before you know it.
+So don’t worry, mama, it will be over before you know it.

 I’d also visualize the strong coffee I’d treat myself to the next morning.
 I found that to be especially helpful! 😉

 You don’t have to suffer long-term with a baby that refuses to sleep.
 The 9-month sleep regression is a temporary disruption in your baby’s sleep.
 It will pass.
-Focusing on the new words your baby is babbling, or new skills they’re learning can help, as can starting a relaxing bedtime routine and consistent daily schedule.
-Teaching your baby the skill of independent sleep will set them up to sleep great for years and help them ride out future sleep regressions easier.
+Focusing on the new words your baby is babbling or new skills they’re learning can help, as can starting a relaxing bedtime routine and consistent daily schedule.
+Teaching your baby the skill of independent sleep will set them up to sleep great for years and help them ride out future sleep regressions more easily.
 Good luck!

 Share